opensearch-project/documentation-website/_clients/go.md

 ## Sample code

-This sample code creates a client, adds an index with non-default settings, inserts a document, searches for the document, deletes the document, and finally deletes the index:
+This sample code creates a client, adds an index with non-default settings, inserts a document, searches for the document, triggers a bulk request, deletes the document, and deletes the index:

 ```go
 package main